New Year, Old Me... and that’s okay!

 Putting yourself down for not “doing enough”

-Comparing your real life to curated social media feeds
+Comparing your real life to others on social media

 Feeling guilty for resting